ClimateCompatibleGrowth/GeoH2/README.md

 ## 1) Prepare input hexagons
 First, prepare spatial input data as a set of hexagons using the [H3 standard](https://h3geo.org/).
-These hexagons are provided in the repo for the illustrative case study of Namibia.
+These hexagons are provided in the repository for the illustrative case study of Namibia.
 To analyse a different area of interest, the hexagon file needs to be changed, but needs to follow the logic of the one provided.

-A full walkthrough on making these hexagons, including tools to create them, are available in the [GeoH2-data-prep](https://github.com/ClimateCompatibleGrowth/GeoH2-data-prep) repo.
+A full walkthrough on making these hexagons, including tools to create them, are available in the [GeoH2-data-prep](https://github.com/ClimateCompatibleGrowth/GeoH2-data-prep) repository.
 The hexagon file needs to have the following attributes:

   - waterbody_dist: Distance to selected waterbodies in area of interest